FIWARE/tutorials.Concise-Format/README.md

 All **Property** attributes with additional sub-attributes must have a `value` associated with them.
 All **Relationship** attributes must have an `object` associated with them which holds the URN of another entity.
-Well-defined common metadata elements such as `unitCode` can be provided as strings, all other metadata should be passed as a JSON object with its own `type` and `value` attributes
+Well-defined common metadata elements such as `unitCode` can be provided as strings, all other metadata should be passed as a JSON object with its own `type` and `value` attributes.

 Subsequent requests using the same `id` will update the value of the attribute in the context.

 #### :four: Request:

-You can check to see if the new **TemperatureSensor** can be found in the context by making a GET request
+You can check to see if the new **TemperatureSensor** can be found in the context by making a GET request.

 ```console
 curl -L -X GET 'http://localhost:1026/ngsi-ld/v1/entities/urn:ngsi-ld:TemperatureSensor:001' \